muaz-khan/WebRTC-Experiment/README.md

 > You don't need to modify any single line to use it.
 No single installation or modification is needed :)

-# DetectRTC | Is WebRTC Supported On Your Browser?
+# DetectRTC | Is WebRTC Supported In Your Browser?

 A tiny JavaScript library that can be used to detect WebRTC features e.g. system having speakers, microphone or webcam, screen capturing is supported, number of audio/video devices etc.